-CMC 211 Protest and Public Opinion (A,D,H,W).
+CMC 211 Protest and Social Change (A,D,H).
 Examines rhetorical transactions of group conflict; persuasive use of symbols; effects of mass media; and the process of theory-building in rhetorical studies.
 3 Cr.
 Every Semester.

-CMC 219 Advertising, Mass Persuasion and the Consumer (A,H,Y).
+CMC 219 Advertising and Consumer Culture (A,H,Y).
 Explores the role and influence of advertising and mass persuasion in today's society, theories of persuasion and persuasive techniques commonly employed in advertising and mass persuasion, techniques of persuasive manipulation and its neutralization, and ethics in persuasion.
 3 Cr.
 Every Semester.

 CMC 224 Newswriting (A).
 Provides instruction in the elements of writing news for print and broadcast; types, style and structure of news stories; and the lead.
 Covers fundamentals of news gathering, newswriting and news judgment.
 Studies news sources, field work, research and interviewing techniques.
 Strongly encourages participation in student campus-community news media.
 3 Cr.
 Every Semester.